January 6 – January 19, 2020

 Again, depending on weather we will try and summit today.
 The route itself follows a valley glacier to the summit ridge.
 A short steeper section leads to the summit.
 From here we will have a breathtaking view of the surrounding area.
 Temperatures can range anywhere from -30 to 0 degrees on our 9-12-hour ascent.
 After summiting we return to High Camp for some much-needed hot drinks.
 (B, D)

-After packing up our camp we will descend the fixed lines down to Low Camp.
+After packing up our camp we will descend the fixed lines down to Camp 1.
 Here we will load the remaining gear and equipment in our sleds and make our way down to Basecamp.
 (B, D)

 Transfer from Union Glacier back to Punta Arenas, Chile.
 Here we will have a celebratory dinner and say our farewells.
 (B, D)